dcc6fvo/checkradius/README.md

 # Usage - Zabbix

 **Step 1:**
 First of all, it is necessary to install the script inside the "external scripts" of a given zabbix agent.
-In a Debian 10 install you should find this folder on: /usr/lib/zabbix/externalscripts.
+In a Debian 10 install you should find this folder on: **/usr/lib/zabbix/externalscripts**.
 In this case we will use the zabbix server agent itself.

 **Step 1:**
-In the next step just copy the checkradius.sh from this repository to /usr/lib/zabbix/externalscripts/checkradius.sh.
+In the next step just copy the **checkradius.sh** from this repository to **/usr/lib/zabbix/externalscripts/checkradius.sh**.
 Check the file execution permission:

 ```
 $ sudo chmod +x checkradius.sh